Health Trends 2021: Q&A: Cancer Needs a Better Roadmap

 Rapid advances in oncology have sometimes made treatment paths more uncertain.
 Payers and providers can join forces to fix that.

-Breakthroughs in cancer treatment are a bright spot in 21st-century medicine, with mortality rates decreasing by 1.5 percent every year for the past two decades.
+Breakthroughs in cancer treatment are a bright spot in 21st-century medicine, with mortality rates decreasing by 1.5 percent every year for the past two decades.1 The number and complexity of new treatments, however, have sometimes caused confusion for providers — and wide differences in practice.

 Last year, Roger Brito, an oncologist and the Divisional Head of Enterprise Oncology at CVS Health, helped launch the Transform Oncology Care program, which aims to use new technology to advance outcomes for oncology patients, their physicians and payers.